Notes

 0.3 | red room

-If 0.3 is broken down, a dark space shows within.
-The walls are lacquered red.
-In the center: A crude black metal chair.
-There’s a dark stain on the metal seat, as if someone’s shadow still sat there.
+A crude black metal chair stands central, a dark stain on the seat, as if someone’s shadow still occupied it.

 - The chair is conspicuously heavy—heavier than gold.
 50 burden.
-It is soft, hackable into more manageable pieces with an axe.
-Cutters with the right topical skill know it is Basphory lead.
+Soft metal (basphory lead,) hackable into pieces with an axe.

 Nothing else remains in this room.